Moonlighting at Work: What It Signals and How to Respond

 Where early signals fit

-Moonlighting is one of several quiet signals that someone's relationship with their work is changing — alongside disengagement, a refreshed profile, or a spike in outside activity.
-The point of noticing them isn't to catch people out; it's to start a supportive conversation while there's still time to act.
+Moonlighting is one of several quiet signals that someone's relationship with their work is changing, alongside disengagement, a refreshed profile, or a spike in outside activity.
+The point of noticing them is to start a supportive conversation while there's still time to act.

 That's the philosophy behind TeamPredict.
-It reads the public LinkedIn signals your team already shares and flags rising resignation risk early — often weeks before someone hands in notice — so you can address pay, engagement, or growth concerns before a second job becomes a resignation letter.
-It's a prompt to have the right conversation sooner, never a tool for surveillance.
+It reads the public LinkedIn signals your team already shares and flags rising resignation risk early, often weeks before someone hands in notice, so you can address pay, engagement, or growth concerns before a second job becomes a resignation letter.
+Treat it as a prompt to have the right conversation sooner; the signals come only from what people already share publicly.

 Moonlighting, handled well, is a gift: an early, honest signal that the current deal isn't working for someone you'd rather keep.
 Read it that way, and it becomes a retention opportunity instead of a fight you were always going to lose.